pharath/pharath.github.io/_posts/2023-01-14-lecture-notes-IAI.md

 - space: $\mathcal{O}(b \cdot m)$, where $m$: max depth
 - time: $\mathcal{O}(b^m)$
 - **not cost-optimal**; it returns the first solution it finds, even if it is not cheapest
+- **complete**: when the state space is finite or, more generally, when the diameter of the state space (the maximal distance between any two states reachable by actions) is finite.
 - **incomplete**: can get stuck going down an infinite path ($m=\infty$), even if there are no cycles
 - then why use it?
     - much smaller needs for memory than BFS